deda9/SwiftDesignPatterns/README.md

 ### Behavioral Design Patterns
 >In software engineering, behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication.

+# Chain Of Responsibility
+It is used to achieve loose coupling in software design where a request from client is passed to a chain of objects to process them and the object in the chain will decide themselves who will be processing the request.

+>For a real life scenario, in order to understand this pattern, suppose you got a problem to solve.
+If you are able to handle it on your own, you will do so, otherwise you will tell your friend to solve it.
+If he’ll able to solve he will do that, or he will also forward it to some other friend.
+The problem would be forwarded until it gets solved by one of your friends or all your friends have seen the problem, but no one is able to solve it, in which case the problem stays unresolved